pillar-of-fortitude/pillar-of-fortitude/README.md

 **Some DNI's and BYI reminders** (will add more in the future) <img width="15" src="https://files.catbox.moe/90gbvu.webp" alt="description of your image">
 </p>

-***DNI***: Trump supporters, If you treat Pony Town (or any social games) likes a dating sim, rage baiters, religious individuals, homophobes, transphobes, flat earthers, racists, sexists (misogynsts and misandrists alike), AI "artists", l0licons, if you think other people are subjected to follow your opinions, people who unironically enjoys brainrot and promotes it
+***DNI***: Trump supporters, If you treat Pony Town (or any social games) likes a dating sim, rage baiters, religious individuals, homophobes, transphobes, flat earthers, racists, sexists (misogynsts and misandrists alike), AI "artists", l0licons, if you think other people are subjected to follow your opinions, people who unironically enjoys brainrot and promotes it, people who are part of SHEDtwt, DSMP fans, Dream defenders, Kooleen fans, people who think the moon landing is fake

 ***BYI***: I am very chatty and I can go for hours if the conversation is something I'm passionate about.
 I'm a little 𝒻𝓇𝑒𝒶𝓀𝓎 when I'm with my friends.
 Feel free to use tone tags, i don't really mind.
 I'm also a little confused with abbreviated or shortened words in english (its not my first language)